-Votes for Commonwealth CitizensPolicy, Amnesty & Voting 11.29
+Votes for Commonwealth CitizensPolicy, Amnesty and Voting 11.29

 1. There could be as many as one million migrants from the Commonwealth who have the right to vote in UK Parliamentary elections, despite not being British citizens.
 Voting rights for the whole Commonwealth are an anachronism from the days of the British Empire and should be brought to an end except for citizens from those few Commonwealth countries which grant British citizens reciprocal voting rights.
 Irish citizens should continue to have the vote on the same principle of reciprocity.

 2. Now that the Electoral register is updated monthly instead of annually, all Commonwealth citizens can vote in all British elections virtually on arrival.
 This paper assesses the arguments and the numbers.

 3. Nearly all countries make an explicit link between citizenship and political franchise at the national level, giving citizenship much greater significance.
 Other rights accorded only to citizens include the right to consular protection when abroad and the right to a passport.